 |Salary(2015)||$44,708 per year (Median salary for all medical staff coordinators).|

 While it isn't a requirement for all jobs, an associate's degree in business or health information technology is beneficial when seeking a medical staff coordinator position.
 An associate's degree program in business administration provides courses in financial and managerial accounting, effective speech and business writing, business ethics, principles of marketing, and basic management concepts.
 A health information technology degree program includes courses in anatomy and physiology, medical terminology, legal aspects of health information, health information management, health information technology, and coding.

 Medical staff coordinator employers require candidates to have professional experience in a clerical healthcare or medical staff services position.
 These positions provide individuals with the knowledge and skills necessary for the CPCS or CPMSM certification exams.
 These skills include word processing, medical terminology, healthcare laws and regulations, and other skills.
 Employment in a hospital, clinic, or medical office provides the necessary experience.

 Step 3: Get Certified

 The National Association of Medical Staff Services (NAMSS) offers two certification designations, the CPCS and CPMSM.
 The CPCS requirements include employment in a medical staff services position for three consecutive years.
 The CPMSM requirements include employment in a medical staff services position for the past 12 months or five years of medical staff services experience in the past eight years.
 Both certifications require passing a written exam.
 Employers prefer candidates with one or both of these designations because they prove competency in the field.
-Certified candidates can then seek employment through hospitals, clinics or other healthcare organizations.
+Certified candidates then seek employment through hospitals, clinics, or other healthcare organizations.